simplenclean/hratx-unity-scripting/README.md

 Create a flappy bird clone using Unity, scripting in C#.

 ## First steps
   - The first thing you will need to get started on this sprint is a free Unity account.
-[Navigate to this link to set that up](https://id.unity.com/en/conversations/10aa47f9-04d6-4268-bab8-5fead8407aa4012f)
+Navigate to the user icon in the top right   corner, click "create account".
   - Now that you have that created, go ahead and download the most current version of the Unity [Personal edition software](https://store.unity.com/download?ref=personal)